AvaProtocol/OAK-docs/_docs/delegators.md

 ![delegate](../../assets/img/staking-delegation/delegate.png)

 - `candidate`: This will be the collator you so choose to stake towards from your research in Step 1 and has the same `COLLATOR_WALLET_ADDRESS` from Step 2 above.
 - `amount`: Figure out how much you would like to stake to the collator.
 At minimum you must stake `2a.
-Minimum amount to be staked` from the output above.
+Minimum Amount to be staked` from the output above.
 - `candidateDelegationCount`: Values ​​are available from section above as `2b.
-Candidate delegation count`.
+Candidate Delegation Count`.
+Each time another delegator delegates funds to a given collator, this number increases by 1 for that specific collator.
 - `delegationCount`: Values ​​are available from the section above as `2c.
-Delegation count`.
+Delegation Count`.
+Each time you delegate to another collator, this number increases by 1.

 ## FAQ